-Today, Pennsylvania is the 6th most populous state with close to 13 million residents.
+Today, Pennsylvania is the 5th most populous state with 12,823,989 residents.
 It has great cities, such as Philadelphia, Pittsburgh, Harrisburg, as well as many medium-sized and small towns and boroughs.
 What is common to all of them is that they are ideal for family raising, as you will see in this list.

-ElitePersonalFinance extracted data from the most accurate and latest sources, such as FBI 2016 Crime Report, to determine crime rates.
-Additional considered criteria include education, cultural scene and recreation areas.
+ElitePersonalFinance extracted data from the most accurate and latest sources, such as FBI 2017 US Crime Report, to determine crime rates.
+Additional considered criteria include education, cultural scene, and recreation areas.